 In the event announced a few days ago The blueprint for a brain-computer connection was shown.
 It is discreet, safe and activated with a painless procedure, compared to those implemented to correct vision.

-Neuralink described the mini robot as a "sewing machine" that can implant ultra-thin connections in our brains.
+Neuralink described the minirobot that like a “sewing machine” can implant ultra-thin connections in our brain.
 Company plans to start testing people in the flesh in the first half of next year.

 What the Neuralink system will do